-Jonathan Foley, Ph.D., is a world-renowned environmental scientist, sustainability expert, author, and public speaker.
-His work focuses on understanding our changing planet and finding new solutions to sustain the climate, ecosystems, and natural resources we all depend on.
+Jonathan Foley, Ph.D., is the executive director of Project Drawdown, the world's leading resource for climate solutions.
+He is a world-renowned environmental scientist, sustainability expert, author, and public speaker whose work focuses on understanding our changing planet and increasing the adoption of the most promising solutions to sustain the climate, ecosystems, and natural resources we all depend on.

 Recordings